Tulip-Dev/tulip/library/tulip-python/bindings/tulip-core/packaging/README.rst

     * **4.10.0**: based on Tulip 4.10.0 released on ???

+      * some new methods added and API improvements (see updated documentation)

+      * add a new section in the documentation detailing the C++ plugins bundled with Tulip that can be called from Python

+      * improvements for working with Tulip color scales (see updated documentation)

     * **4.9.0** : based on Tulip 4.9.0 released on 08/07/2016

       * add a mechanism to ease the creation of graph properties through type inference (see updated documentation)